venomexedev/dashboard-v1.0.0/README.md

+---
 # Molactyl

 ## Overview

 Molactyl is a powerful and efficient dashboard built using **Bun**.
-It provides features like server creation, user management, an admin panel, a store, and an AFK page, delivering a seamless experience for managing your services.
+It provides features like server creation, user management, an admin panel, a store, an AFK page, and the ability to scan available nodes and images.

 ---